 Raptor Tower, Kranji Marshes

-Elsewhere in the vicinity, there is also the Aerie Hide, an 18-metre tall tower at Sungei Buloh Wetland Reserve that looks out towards Johor, and several lower towers along the boardwalks at the Eastern extension.
+Elsewhere in the vicinity, there is also the Aerie Hide, an 18-metre tall tower at Sungei Buloh Wetland Reserve, which opened in 2002, that looks out towards Johor, and several lower towers along the boardwalks at the Eastern extension.

 Chestnut Observation Tower